Nonequilibrium magnons from hot electrons in antiferromagnetic systems

-Crystal symmetry plays a key role for both the ground state and elementary magnon excitation spectra in an AFM system.
-For the sake of definiteness, we consider below an AFM semiconductor with two sublattices characterized by magnetic moments, $\bb{S}_{Al}$ and $\bb{S}_{Bl}$, where the index $l$ numerates magnetic unit cells.
-We assume an N\'{e}el-type ground state and denote the lattice coordination number as $z$ and the total number of lattice sites as $N$.
-The staggered order parameter (or N\'{e}el vector) is directed along the z direction as $L_{\rm{z}}=\sum_{l=1}^{N/2}(S_{Al}^{\rm{z}}-S_{Bl}^{\rm{z}})$.
-The value of localized spins $S$ is assumed to be sufficiently large to justify the expansion in small parameter $(2S)^{-1}$.
+Below we consider an AFM semiconductor with two ($A$ and $B$) sublattices characterized by magnetic moments $\bb{S}_{Ai}$ and $\bb{S}_{Bi}$, where the index $i$ numerates magnetic unit cells.
+The AFM dynamics is described by the N\'{e}el vector $\bb{L}=\sum_{i=1}^{N/2}(\bb{S}_{Ai}-\bb{S}_{Bi})$, where $N$ is the total number of lattice sites.
+The value of localized magnetic moments $S$ is assumed to be sufficiently large to justify the expansion in a small parameter $(2S)^{-1}$.

-Starting from an effective s--d(f) model, we develop a generic approach to treat far-from-equilibrium spin dynamics in AFM systems and derive a quantum Boltzmann kinetic equation\cite{Frohlich1964,Holland1965,Nakata2021,Brener2017} for nonequilibrium magnons in the presence of hot electrons.
+Starting from an effective \emph {s--d(f)} model, we formulate a Boltzmann kinetic equation \cite{Frohlich1964,Holland1965,Nakata2021,Brener2017} for nonequilibrium magnons in the presence of thermalized hot electrons.